Battle of Sedan (1940): Allied bombing

-The German Generals, in particular Guderian, were relieved that the Luftwaffe had prevented the Allied bombers from knocking out their supply bridges.
-By nightfall, at least 600 tanks, including those of the 2nd Panzer Division which had to use the 1st Panzer Division's bridge at Gaulier (owing to theirs not having yet been constructed), were across the Meuse.
+The German generals, in particular Guderian, were relieved that the Luftwaffe had prevented the Allied bombers from knocking out their supply bridges.
+By nightfall, at least 600 tanks, including those of the 2nd Panzer Division, which had to use the 1st Panzer Division's bridge at Gaulier (owing to theirs not having yet been constructed), were across the Meuse.
 The German victory in the air battle had been decisive.

 French counter-offensive

 Huntziger, commanding the Second Army, was unconcerned by the capture of Sedan or of the collapse of French defences in the face of air attack.
 He expected considerable French reserves, particularly X Corps, to stabilise the front.
-The forces at Huntziger's disposal were formidable.
+The forces at his disposal were formidable.
 Guderian's decision to strike westwards left the 10th Panzer Division protecting the bridgehead alone.
-Against this force was the XXI Corps (3d Armoured Division, 3d Motorised Infantry Division, 5th Light Cavalry Division, 1st Cavalry Brigade) under Flavigny.
-A second group, consisting of the 2d Light Cavalry Division and 3d Tank Division reinforced Flavigny.
-X Corps, with the 12th and 64th Reconnaissance Battalions, elements of the 71st Infantry Division, 205th Infantry Regiment, the 4th Tank Battalion were also to join the attack.
-The French had nearly 300 tanks, with 138 main battle tanks consisting of Hotchkiss and Char B1-Bis.
+Opposing this force was XXI Corps (3d Armoured Division, 3d Motorised Infantry Division, 5th Light Cavalry Division, 1st Cavalry Brigade) under Flavigny.
+A second group, consisting of the 2nd Light Cavalry Division and 3rd Tank Division reinforced Flavigny.
+X Corps, with the 12th and 64th Reconnaissance Battalions, elements of the 71st Infantry Division, 205th Infantry Regiment, the 4th Tank Battalion also joined the attack.
+The French had nearly 300 tanks, with 138 main battle tanks consisting of Hotchkiss H35s and Char B1-Bises.

-The French tanks had heavier armour and armament than the Panzers.
+The French tanks had heavier armour and armament than the panzers.
 The Panzer IV had 30 mm of armour, while the Hotchkiss had 45 mm, and the Char B1 had 60 mm of protection.
 Moreover, the Char B1's main armament, one 47 mm and one 75 mm gun, outmatched all the German tanks.
 In an open field engagement, Guderian's armour stood little chance.
 Two-thirds of his units were equipped with Panzer I and IIs.
 Just 30 of the Panzer IVs were on his order of battle.
 However, one crucial disadvantage of the French tanks, considered as a broad whole, was their low endurance.
 They needed refuelling after just two hours.
-They were also slow in speed, complicating high tempo operations.
+They were also slow, complicating high-tempo operations.